salmicode/leon_project/README.md

 # leon_project
-a html and css template project
+an HTML and CSS template project

+## notes